 Paper weaving is a simple and inexpensive way to teach young kids the basics of weaving.
 This can be a tricky skill to teach (and learn) but starting with a few simple tips will help your young artist to be successful!

 I’ve taught lots of little people to weave and I will tell you it’s not the easiest skill to teach, especially if you’re in a classroom setting with one adult and many learners.
 Unlike many art processes there is a right and a wrong and kids can get frustrated easily!
-Never mind the challenges- it is a worthwhile skill to teach.
+Never mind the challenges- teaching weaving is a worthwhile skill for your students to learn.

 Weaving helps kids with fine motor skills, patterning, hand eye coordination, and listening skills.